merrickj/ar/README.md

 ## Versions

-There are two versions of the model:
+There are three versions of the model:
 * [Toy](./src/toy): Toy model
-* [Numeric](./src/numeric): Model populated with numbers from CIAM
+* [Numeric_a](./src/numeric_a): Model populated with numbers from CIAM
+* [Numeric_b](./src/numeric_b): Model also populated with numbers from CIAM, with region specific plotting.

+As of writing on June 27th 2024, it is unclear whether numeric_b supercedes numeric_a or whether there are different parts of each that are at different parts of the conceptual frontier.

 ## Running model